Computer (Computer) | MCQ Quizzes | Category (R/R/M)

 Machine language is the only computer language that is directly written and understood in binary codes (sequences of 0s and 1s).
 It is the lowest-level programming language and is specific to the computer's architecture.
 Every instruction that the CPU executes is in machine code.
 Assembly language uses mnemonics to represent machine code instructions, making it slightly more human-readable than raw binary, but it still requires an assembler to translate it into machine code.
 High-level languages are much more abstract and human-readable, requiring compilers or interpreters to translate them into machine code before execution.

 Q19.
-Which of the following is the smallest unit of data in a computer?
+Which of the following is the correct abbreviation of COMPUTER?

 Q19.
-Which of the following is the smallest unit of data in a computer?
+Which of the following is the correct abbreviation of COMPUTER?